San Francisco in One Day

 When was it built?
 Why?
 By who?
 For what?

 Exploring by Foot

 Like I said, we chose to walk our way around the city (as many had suggested to us).
 We were very glad we did!
-We went away from our one night stay here, feeling like we had covered that city.
+We went away from our one-night stay here, feeling like we had covered that city.
 We felt like we got the real San Fran experience, up close and personal.
-We did take a cab to and from the air port, and we did get a cab the couple times that we were just too exhausted to make it back to our hotel.
-There are other forms of public transportation, and other options of getting to and from the airport, but since we were on such a time crunch we chose to use the cab just a few times.
+We did take a cab to and from the airport, and we did get a cab a couple of times that we were just too exhausted to make it back to our hotel.
+There are other forms of public transportation and other options of getting to and from the airport, but since we were on such a time crunch we chose to use the cab just a few times.
 Like I mentioned before, wear comfortable shoes!
 This is some serious walking.
 Some may even call this hiking – hey, just check out the incline on that sidewalk!